Data, Analytics & AI job market report cover, Detroit-Warren-Dearborn, MI, 2026-06

 Market rating: competitive | Confidence: High

-Best positioned: The best odds right now are for mid-career and senior candidates who can show Python and SQL fluency, production-minded ML or MLOps, and domain examples tied to automotive, consulting, or healthcare work.[14][15][16]
+Best positioned: The best odds right now are for mid-career candidates who can show Python, SQL, and either machine learning depth or clear business impact in manufacturing, automotive, healthcare, or enterprise transformation work.[7][1]

 What Changed Recently